doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

   * Inspect the configuration of the domain using the *Active Directory Domains and Trusts*, *Active Directory Sites and Services* and *Active Directory Users and Computers* remote server administration tools.
   * Inspect the configuration of the DNS server using the *DNS* remote server administration tool.
   * Launch [Visual Studio Code](https://aka.ms/vscode) and install the [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.
   * Configure Visual Studio Code to connect to the Linux jumpbox virtual machine using Remote-SSH.
-See [Improving your security with a dedicated key](https://code.visualstudio.com/docs/remote/troubleshooting#_improving-your-security-with-a-dedicated-key) for more info.
+See [Connect to a remote host](https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host) for more info.
-    * The SSH keys can be found in the key vault secrets *bootstrapadmin-ssh-key-private* and *bootstrapadmin-ssh-key-public*.
-You will need to create a file on the Windows Server Jumpbox VM that contains the content for the private SSH key.
-Here is a sample SSH configuration file to get you started:
+    * Here is a sample SSH configuration file to get you started, note that case is significant since you are using an AD account to login:

       ```yaml
-      Host 10.1.0.X
+      Host jumplinux1.mytestlab.local
-        HostName 10.1.0.X
+        HostName jumplinux1.mytestlab.local
-        User bootstrapadmin
+        User bootstrapadmin@MYTESTLAB.LOCAL
-        IdentityFile C:\\Users\\bootstrapadmin\\.ssh\\bootstrap-admin-ssh-key-private
       ```

-    * Using the Remote-SSH VS Code extension, open the folder `/home/bootstrapadmin/` on the Linux Jumpbox.
-    * Using the Remote-SSH VS Code extension, open a Bash terminal and verify the Linux distribution and version by running the command `cat /etc/*-release`.
+    * Open a Bash terminal and verify the Linux distribution and version by running the command `cat /etc/*-release`.

 ## Documentation